 - Advertising Defined

 - Role of advertising

-- What it can and can not do
+- What it can and cannot do

-- o What is strategy?
+- What is strategy?

-- o Setting advertising objectives
+- Setting advertising objectives

 - The Importance of a Well-Planned Strategy

-- Sources of Strategy Development
+- o Sources of Strategy Development

 - o The Consumer

-- o Segmentation
+- Segmentation

-- o Optimizing Brand Strategy
+- Optimizing Brand Strategy

-- o The Positioning Statement
+- The Positioning Statement

 - The Creative Brief

 - The Big Idea/Creativity

-- How to advertise
+- o How to advertise

-- Key drivers of successful advertising
+- o Key drivers of successful advertising

 - Print, Radio, TV

 - Advertising Execution

 - Evaluating Advertising

-"Counting Eyeballs"!
+- "Counting Eyeballs"!

 - o Recall?
 Persuasion?
 Both?
 Neither?

-- How advertising works
+- o How advertising works

-- o Advertising and profitability
+- Advertising and profitability

-- o Modeling advertising
+- Modeling advertising

 - Advertising Agencies

-Pitching clients, compensation
+- Pitching clients, compensation

 - Media

-- Planning
+- o Planning

 - o TV, print, radio, outdoor, yellow pages, Internet

-- o Creating a "Buzz"
+- Creating a "Buzz"

-- o Non-traditional media
+- Non-traditional media

-Marketing 224

-Written Assignment

-Due: April - David Ogilvy Award Critique
+Marketing 224 Written Assignment Due: May 1 - David Ogilvy Award Critique

-You have been chosen a 2010 David Ogilvy Award Judge - judging the merits of .four (4) "live" entries which are current case histories of advertising success.
+You have been chosen a 2011 David Ogilvy Award Judge - judging the merits of five (5) "live" entries which are current case histories of advertising success.
 You will judge the entries on the basis of marketing research's contribution to superior advertising (as David Ogilvy would define as "advertising which sells!").
 But more importantly, you will also judge them on criteria beyond just marketing research including all issues covered in class and in our course pack-ad objectives, positioning (target group, core user, segmentation, etc.) "Big Idea", media plan, use of non traditional media, "buzz", tracking/results, etc.

-- 1. After reading and analyzing the four cases, provide a written critique of each entry, your choice for a "winner" and reasons why.
-Your critiques of each candidate and reasons for choosing your winner should incorporate at least six(6)key learnings from class, guest lecturers and course pack.
+- After reading and analyzing the five cases, provide a written critique of each entry, your choice for a "winner" and reasons why.
+Your critiques of each candidate and reasons for choosing your winner should incorporate at least six (6) key learnings from class, guest lecturers and course pack.
 These six should be highlighted and footnoted as to which class, which reading, etc. - 2.
 Don't be influenced by the "fancifulness" or finish of an entry.
 Samples of the actual advertising are sparse or not included at all (judges don't get the ads either).
-However, using adage.com, adweek.com, YouTube., Hulu, adforum.com, adcritic.com, TV viewing, magazines, etc. you can get a feel for the campaign.
-If you do, you can use our class/bulkpack knowledge to add to your eight learning's critique. - 3.
-Your total written critique should be no longer than three(3) pages.( Hint: Comparison tables are space efficient) Keep your evaluations and the cases themselves confidential!
+However, using adage.com, adweek.com, YouTube, Hulu, adforum.com, adcritic.com, TV viewing, magazines, etc. you can get a feel for the campaign.
+If you do, you can use our class/bulk pack knowledge to add to your eight learning's critique. - 3.
+Your total written critique should be no longer than three (3) pages.
+(Hint: Comparison tables are space efficient.)
+Keep your evaluations and the cases themselves confidential!
 (You will be asked to sign a confidentiality agreement)